emidiao/bmnav/README.md

 # bmnav

-Flutter implementation of the Bottom Navigation Bar with no labels.
+A Flutter implementation of the Bottom Navigation Bar with no labels.